 It’s estimated that 17 percent of horses in this country are over 20 years old.
 Today, the average horse in the United States can expect a longer, healthier life than his ancestors.
 There are multiple reasons for this increased longevity.
 Even just a century ago, most horses were used for hard work, not pleasure.
 Earlier equines also didn’t have the benefit of improved nutrition and advances in veterinary medicine—including parasite control and expanded protection from disease via vaccination—that horses enjoy today.
 Read on to learn more about senior and old horse health care and wellness.

 “Consistency is the main thing as your horse ages,” says Sam Crosby, DVM, whose equine practice is based in Arcadia, Okla.
 “An annual exam is important so you can catch issues.
 You also want to pay close attention to an older horse’s body condition.”

-Old Age Health Concerns
+Old Horse Health Care Concerns

 Also known as Cushing’s disease, pituitary pars intermedia dysfunction (PPID) is a chronic, progressive disease of the endocrine system that is more common in older horses.
 A characteristic sign is a long, shaggy coat that doesn’t shed out in the spring like winter hair.
 Other signs include excessive thirst, frequent urination, weight loss and muscle wasting.
 Laminitis occurs frequently in PPID horses, and blood tests may also show elevated glucose levels.